polymath-ai/architecture/monorepo.md

 A lot of this is inspired by the Turbo [monorepo handbook](https://turbo.build/repo/docs/handbook).

+## Name of the repository

+The name of the repository is `polymath-ai`.
+It mirrors the name of the organization, and also the name of the `npm` scope.

 ## The layout

 The layout of the repository is as follows: